bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/model.md

 substitutes the type name everywhere where the model is used.
 Suitable for built-in types and types from the same package as the model.

-The advanced way is to use `x-go-type` as object.
+The advanced way is to set the object in `x-go-type`.
 Possible subfields are:

 * `name` -- the type name.
 Required.
 * `import` -- the import path for the type.
 Optional.
 Can be either a package name in generated code, e.g. `"messages"`